Mecklenburg County Detention Center violating state supervision rules

 "Well, the state hasn't said that yet," the sheriff answered.

 A WCNC Charlotte investigation previously uncovered persistent attacks inside the jail, which have left detention officers working in fear.
-Confidential internal records outline an increased risk of stabbings, attacks and fights inside the detention center.
+Confidential internal records obtained by WCNC Charlotte outline an increased risk of stabbings, attacks, and fights inside the detention center.

 MCSO reports the department currently has 141 vacancies at jail central.